Goals

 Section 23: Direct injection

-Characteristics of lightning current components A/B/C/D
+Characteristics of A/B/C/D lightning current components

-DO 160: comparison of versions
+DO 160: version comparison

-MIL STD 461: comparison of versions
+MIL STD 461: version comparison

 Summary of EMC measurements